SigurdJanson/rapdundo/README.md

 # rapdundo

+> ## This is work in progress...

 ## Why is Undo important?

 The ISO 9241-110 "Dialog Principles" states 6 criteria for a favourable dialog between user and a device.
 One of them is *error tolerance*.
 All effort invested into Undo directly pays into error tolerance.

-One reason could be the requirement of intuitive interfaces.
-If the interface is intuitive - so the assumption of many people - users clearly understand what they do on every step.
-But, of course, that reasoning falls short.
-For one thing there will never be an App that is 100% intuitive for just about everybody.
 There will always be a certain level of trial and error.
 People learn the App by trying things out.
 Some user groups need this more than others.
-But even the best designed App must forgive a human error.
+But even the best designed App must forgive a human error and help users recover quickly.

-We also should not forget that users make different kinds of errors.
+Users make different kinds of errors.
+That is indeed noteworthy.
 If users do very well understand the interface and have the right intention things can still go wrong.
 The psychology of human error distinguishes several types: mistakes, slips, and lapses.
 Simply put:

 * **Mistakes** happen because someone does not know to do the right thing.
 * That means that someone who **slips** knows what to do but they still don't.
-Examples: press a neighbouring button on a touch interface;
+Examples: press a neighbouring button on a touch interface; or you click "save" when what you actually wanted was "save as...".
 * When users forget to do something or lose their place midway through a task that is called a **lapse**.
 Such things easily happen when they get interrupted during a task.

 How does undo help?
 It helps for each of these types.
 It helps with mistakes because users can trust your app and they know: it won't be a problem to try that feature, because I can always undo any havoc I might wreak with one simple click.
 Mistakes can easily be undone and it encourages users to be curious about your app and learn it fast, try out new features as they come out and become an expert.
 This way undo does not only pay into dialog principle *error tolerance* but also *learnability*.
 There are other features like previews that can further increase learnibility and help avoid or recover from mistakes.